Joshua 1 – God’s Commission to Joshua

 Be strong and of good courage, for to this people you shall divide as an inheritance the land which I swore to their fathers to give them.
 Only be strong and very courageous, that you may observe to do according to all the law which Moses My servant commanded you; do not turn from it to the right hand or to the left, that you may prosper wherever you go.
 This Book of the Law shall not depart from your mouth, but you shall meditate in it day and night, that you may observe to do according to all that is written in it.
 For then you will make your way prosperous, and then you will have good success.
 Have I not commanded you?
 Be strong and of good courage; do not be afraid, nor be dismayed, for the LORD your God is with you wherever you go.

 a.
-Be strong and very courageous: Joshua is called to boldness in God.
-This exposes Joshua’s weakness; there was a need for such a command, because even a great leader like Joshua needed such encouragement.
+Be strong and of good courage: Joshua is called to boldness in God.
+This exposes Joshua’s weakness; there was a need for such a command because even a great leader like Joshua needed such encouragement.

 i.
 This bold courage would not be in Joshua himself, but in God.
 We can be full of self-confidence that will take us to ruin, but we should instead be full of a genuine God-confidence.